solidi/writing/10-cq-personal-mastery-through-hobbies.md

 Now that we have the formula, let's move forward with an example as we explore my thought process.
 Let us focus squarely on the hobby of amateur radio.

-As I am learning the techniques out in the wild, I am trying to find my first axiom.
+As I learn the techniques out in the wild, I try to find my first axiom.
 And as of a few weeks ago, I concluded.

 > Communicate to any other operator clear enough so that they understand and can respond (QSO).

 Easy enough.
 From here, we have an axiom for our mastery.
 The maxim will reveal vocabulary as we go.
 But how does one communicate clear enough?
 Clarity is where personal ability comes into play.
 We must experiment.
 We must successively approximate to level up at our hobby relative to the last failure.
 After that exploration, here is a refined axiom of the hobby.

-> DX (Communicate a far distance) to another operator to QSO.
+> DX (Communicate a far distance) to an operator to QSO.

 As we look at this axiom, we find that there are constraints.
 These types of restrictions capture and challenge us to personal mastery.
-These constraints pull us into ways in-which make us uncomfortable. **Time**, **money**, or **mental effort** are scales of being uncomfortable.
+These constraints pull us into ways which make us uncomfortable. **Time**, **money**, or **mental effort** are scales of being uncomfortable.
 Another strict examination, maybe.
 More time in research.
 More money to apply. ***Vulnerability*** in front of someone who knows an answer.
 But these challenges are there to make us better.

-> With as little power as you can (QRP), DX to another operator to QSO.
+> With as little power as you can (QRP), DX an operator to QSO.

-One way to achieve this is by using the International Morse Code.
+One way to achieve a distant connection is by using the International Morse Code.
 International Morse Code, also known as CW (continuous wave), is a technique of using little power to travel very long distances.
 It is also a challenge for most to understand and then respond in CW.
 It takes quite a bit of practice and discovery.
 And here is the final piece of the puzzle.

 ![In this photo, my father's straight key from the 1900s.](images/10-06.jpeg)

 Hobbies are ***interdependent*** exercises of personal mastery and require communication with others to improve.
 My father told me a story about this key in the picture above.
 Back in the early 1970s, he worked at the Mobil Building in New York City for Rand McNally as a trip planner.

 Like most days, my father was at the desk, waiting for the next customer to draw out a road trip.
 An older gentleman walks in.
 One thing leads to another, and amateur radio is on topic.
 The gentleman is a high-level license holder.
 My father explained that he was having difficulty overcoming a crude requirement of the then license exam.
 The exam required a CW portion at a minimum word per minute.
 The gentleman gave him old Coast Guard audio tapes to help him practice.
 He, through his help, succeeded.

-> With QRP power and with 13 wpm (words per minute), DX to another operator to QSO.
+> With QRP power and with 13 wpm (words per minute), DX an operator to QSO.

 The man above in my father's story is called an "Elmer" in the hobby.
 In short, a ***mentor***.
 And hence, the cycle of personal mastery continues until a limit.
-The axioms continue to be tweaked and improved until there is a collective mastery.
+The axioms continue are tweaked until there is a collective mastery.

 ![A high level visual of the ideation.](images/10-07.jpeg)

 Of course, other axioms are ***congruent*** with the primary adage.
-In the example above, I've only highlighted the primary driver of mastery.
+In the example above, I've highlighted the primary driver of mastery.
 There are others to identify and explore.

 ## 73!
 (Best Regards)

 Hobbies are paths to personal mastery.
 We use axioms to form vocabulary, use a successive approximation to identify the constraints.
 Finally, we reach out for interdependence in becoming better.

-Personal mastery clarifies what is most important to us.
-What is most important to me ***is how to improve the result of communication*** because it is a fundamental weakness that has consequences.
-The radio communication metaphor was the right fit.
+Personal mastery clarifies what is important to us.
+What is important to me ***is how to improve the result of communication*** because the practice has a desired consequence, forming a wonderful relationship with another.
+And the radio communication metaphor was the right fit.
 I could not resist but to try in this essay.
 And I know I've failed beautifully at it.

 ![Learning fundamentals from old magazines and books.](images/10-08.jpeg)